coakenfold/pwa/README.md

 - httpd.conf in sublime
 - search for 'Listen'
 - added a line `Listen 443'
-- need sudo to save (figure out that issue)

 ## Create an SSL certificate
-Trying open ssl to generate my own certificate.
+Using Openssl to generate my own self signed certificate.

-- tested `make-ssl-cert`, nothing
+- tested `make-ssl-cert` (from above article), not on my system
 - went to [openssl](https://github.com/openssl/openssl/blob/master/INSTALL) github
 - tested dependencies
   - `which make`